HanWelmer/Z80Compiler/syntax.md

 Multi-line comment may not be nested.

+Modifiers in an import statement may be: "static"?.

+Modifiers in a class declaration may be: "public"?.

+Modifiers in an attribute declaration may be: AccessModifiers? "final"? "static"? "volatile"?.

+Modifiers in a method declaration may be: AccessModifiers? "final"? "static"? "synchronized"?.

+Access modifiers may be: "public" | "private".

 The identifiers in a packageName must be in lower case.

 TODO: reorder according to syntax definition above.